Task 2: AWS Shell Scripting with Node.js on Windows

 Default Region Name: Enter the AWS region you want to use by default (e.g.,

-).
+us-east-1,us-west-2).
 This setting determines which AWS region your requests will be sent to by default.Default Output Format: Choose the output format for the CLI.
 The most common formats are

-.
-For most use cases,json
+json,text, andtable.
+For most use cases,jsonis recommended.

 The process will look like this: